 It is very clear COPFS felt the disclosure of personal and family relationships between prosecutors and judges may cause problems in a number of previous and ongoing trials.

-However, in the case of COPFS employees & prosecutors business interests, there exists significant;y more potential for conflict of interest in court.
+However, in the case of COPFS employees & prosecutors business interests, there is significantly more potential for conflicts of interest in court.

 And, it can also be disclosed a number of COPFS employees relatives and direct family appear to be working in highly paid positions in other public bodies, the Scottish Government and organisations within the justice system including the courts – some of whom secured jobs without interview.